JOP - Java Optimized Processor

 4 Eclipse

 Import the projects with File - Import.. and Existing Projects into Workspace.
-Select as root directory .../jop/eclipse, select the projects you want to import and press Finish.
+It is suggested to an Eclipse workspace that is not part of the jop source tree.
+Select as root directory .../jop/eclipse, select the projects you want to import, select Copy projects into workspace, and press Finish.
 Table 2 shows all available projects.

 Project Content